What is Epoxy?

 DUE DILIGENCE IS THE REWARD

 Now you understand why all epoxies are not created equal.
 I recommend you compare apples to apples and ask your installer or salesperson for ASTM specification on the product you want installed.
 The only way to confirm or assure you are getting what you are paying for is to compare specs of the final cured product.
 Over the years, we have seen a lot of company’s say they offer the best products but can’t support or defend their products with specifications.
-Additionally, beware of warranty disclaimers, ask them to read the fine print and explain it to you in a way that you understand.
+Additionally, be carful of warranty disclaimers, ask them to read the fine print and explain it to you in a way that you understand.